 When you're starting your research, you need to have a balance between brainstorming and looking for external sources.

-You want to be able to feel out what you know from the top of your head and explore what you think sounds like an interesting idea, on the one hand.
+On the one hand, you want to be able to feel out what you already know and explore what you think sounds like an interesting idea.

 On the other hand, you want to make sure you're not going too far in the wrong direction while you're still at the starting line.